Cocycle deformations and Galois objects of semisimple Hopf algebras of dimension $16$: Preliminaries

-In particular, properties like semisimplicity or the structure of the Grothendieck ring are preserved under twisting deformations.
-Moreover, \begin{thm}[\cite{Ni}]The Grothendieck rings of two semisimple Hopf algebras H, L are isomorphic as fusion rings iff H is a twisting of L. \end{thm}
+The properties like the semisimplicity or Grothendieck rings of Hopf algebras are preserved under twisting deformations.
+Moreover, \begin{thm}$($\cite[Theorem 4.1]{Ni}$)$ Let $H$ and $L$ be Hopf algebras over $\K$.
+Denote by $Gr(H)$ and $Gr(L)$ the Grothendieck rings of $H$ and $L$, respectively.
+Then $Gr(H)\cong Gr(L)$ as fusion rings if and only if $H$ is a twisting of $L$. \end{thm}